 Positive Control Trial

 PCR was also conducted to amplify a segment of Lambda virus DNA to serve as a control.
 The cocktail was mixed using Promega Thermophilic DNA Poly.
-10x Buffer as described above. :
+10x Buffer as described above.
+The segment was amplified using the following primers:

+Forward primer 5’-3’ GATGTATGAGCAGAGTCACCGCGAT

-5’-3’ GATGTATGAGCAGAGTCACCGCGATGAGGGTGAAATAATCCCGTTCAG.
+Reverse primer 5’-3’ GAGGGTGAAATAATCCCGTTCAG.

-Annealing was at 55°C and a 497bp band resulted.
+Annealing was achieved at 55°C and a 497bp band resulted.

 Gel electrophoresis

 Agarose gel electrophoresis was conducted to analyze the results of amplification.
-The PCR products were at 200V for 25 minutes in a 1% agarose gel prepared from 40mL 1x lithium bromide and .4grams agarose powder (). el also contained 2 μL ethidium bromide to allow for DNA fragments to fluoresce under UV light.
-The 1 ladder was placed in lane 1 to serve as a molecular weight marker.
-Results were then viewed using the UV .
+The PCR products were run at 200V for 25 minutes in a 1% agarose gel prepared from 40mL 1x lithium bromide and .4grams agarose powder (Sambrook et al., 1989).
+The gel also contained 2 μL ethidium bromide to allow for DNA fragments to fluoresce under UV light.
+The Invitrogen 1KB ladder was placed in lane 1 to serve as a molecular weight marker.
+Results were then viewed using the UV transilluminator and the Kodak Image Capture software.

 Sociological Experiment

 Researchers also conducted a sociological experiment to experience the effects of handicaps associated with Tay-Sachs disease on social, psychological, and occupational functioning.
 Each researcher experienced a handicap on four different days for a period of two hours in various environments, such as the cafeteria, the laboratory, and the classroom setting.
 Wearing glasses that blocked all vision simulated blindness; immobility was experienced by having to ride in a wheel chair and not move arms or legs; wearing earplugs simulated deafness; muteness was experienced by simply not speaking.
 After each trial, the researcher recorded feelings and thoughts regarding social, psychological, and occupational effects and functioning.
 Using these quotes, outside raters then rated these conditions using the Global Assessment of Functioning scale (American Psychiatric Association, 2000).
-The scores between raters were averaged, and the lowest average score indicated the most debilitating handicap. fourANOVAbetween thescores for each handicap
+The scores between raters were averaged, and the lowest average score indicated the most debilitating handicap.
+A four-sample ANOVA was run to test the significance between the GAF scores for each handicap (Cheruvelil, 2010).

 Results